M66B/FairEmail/docs/FAQ-it-rIT.md

 *This is an experimental feature!*

-La classificazione del messaggio tenterà di raggruppare automaticamente le email i classi, in base ai loro contenuti, usando le [statistiche di Bayesian](https://en.wikipedia.org/wiki/Bayesian_statistics).
+Message classification will attempt to automatically group emails into classes, based on their contents, using [Bayesian statistics](https://en.wikipedia.org/wiki/Bayesian_statistics) (basically word counts).
 Nel contesto di FairEmail, una cartella è una classe.
+So, for example, the inbox, the spam folder, a 'marketing' folder, etc, etc.

 Puoi abilitare la classificazione dei messaggi nelle impostazioni miste.
 Questo abiliterà la modalità di solo apprendimento.